 This is how Michael Bisping managed to knockout Luke Rockhold at UFC 199 for the Middleweight Championship.

 In the image above, you can see the moment Michael Bisping wobbled Luke Rockhold.
-However, Rockhold was still in the
+However, Rockhold was still in the fight, and attempted to clinch up with Bisping.

 The last scenario of the three when you might throw a haymaker is when you are trading blows with your opponent.
 This scenario is very risky and depends on a few factors.
 The first is that you should be able to hit hard.
 The second is that you should be able to take a punch or be able to slip your opponent’s punch as you land yours.